rentry/nountown-docs/docs/core-strategy.md

 ## Vision statement
 We envision a future with fewer barriers to learning, where generations of students in physical and virtual classrooms can engage meaningfully with their teachers and peers without distraction, delay, or complication.

+## Formula

+**What do you need to do.
+(Main Goal for strategy)**

+- Sell instructional audio solutions

+**Who are you talking to (main audience)**

+- Educators
+- Teachers

+**What are you offering (unique value, angle, approach)**

+- Educational information on how to unite succeed in the classroom
+- Educational information for audiences on how they can succeed in the classroom

+**What will you create (content to be delivered)**
+- Blogs, e-books, and many more.
+- Through a variety of content types tactics.

 ## Content strategy statement

 Lightspeed’s **content** shows **educators a better way** to the **modern** classroom setting with instructional audio solutions.